Diego Maradona: Late career

 After serving a 15-month ban for failing a drug test for cocaine, Maradona left Napoli in disgrace in 1992.
 Despite interest from Real Madrid and Marseille, he signed for Sevilla, where he stayed for one year.
 In 1993, he played for Newell's Old Boys and in 1995 returned to Boca Juniors for a two-year stint.
 Maradona also appeared for Tottenham Hotspur in a testimonial match for Osvaldo Ardiles against Internazionale, shortly before the 1986 World Cup.
 In 1996, he played in a friendly match alongside his brother Raul for Toronto Italia against the Canadian National Soccer League All-Stars.
-In 2000 he captained Bayern Munich in a friendly against the German national team in the farewell game of Lothar Matthäus.
-Maradona was himself given a testimonial match in November 2001, played between an all-star World XI and the Argentina national team.
+In 2000, he captained Bayern Munich in a friendly against the German national team in the farewell game of Lothar Matthäus.
+Maradona was himself given a testimonial match on 10 November 2001, played between an all-star World XI and the Argentina national team, scoring two penalty kicks in a 6–3 win at La Bombonera.

 International career

+Debut at age 16

+Maradona made his full international debut at age 16, against Hungary, on 27 February 1977, only four months after his professional debut for Argentinos Juniors.

+He was left off the Argentine squad for the 1978 World Cup on home soil by coach César Luis Menotti who felt he was too young at age 17.
+On 3 November 1978, just a few days after turning 18, Maradona played for the U20 Argentina team in a friendly match against Franz Beckenbauer's New York Cosmos, scoring twice in a 2–1 win.